EPSIL0N1/Medical_Chatbot_RAG-Memory/README.md

-This Medical Chatbot specializes in Menstrual health.
+This Medical Chatbot specializing in Menstrual health.
 You can upload image of you menstrual blood.
 The blood colour is analysed and get reports according to that.